Greatdino11/AIML-Project-Series/README.md

 # AIML-Project-Series

-To run the Chatbot, you will need to get your own Gemini API key, which you can get for free from https://makersuite.google.com/app/apikey
+To run the Chatbots, you will need to get your own Gemini API key, which you can get for free from https://makersuite.google.com/app/apikey